jordansp99/academic_research_assistant/README.md

 #### Gemini API Key

-This project uses the Gemini API to extract metadata from web pages.
-You will need a Gemini API key to use this feature.
+This project relies on the Gemini API to extract metadata from web pages.
+A Gemini API key is required to use this feature.

-- **Get your API key:** You can get a Gemini API key from the [Google AI Studio](https://aistudio.google.com/app/apikey).
+- **Obtain your API key:** You can get a Gemini API key from the [Google AI Studio](https://aistudio.google.com/app/apikey).
-- **Create a .env file:** Create a `.env` file in the root of the project by copying the `.env.example` file:
+- **Create a .env file:** Create a `.env` file in the root directory of the project by copying the `.env.example` file:

     ```bash
     cp .env.example .env